 - Use veggies that are quick-cooking--eggplant, for instance, or okra, would not be a good choice here.
 Leafies also won't work as they will water down the flavor.

-- Don't overcook the veggies.
+- Don't overcook the veggies for the mix veg jalfrezi.
 They need to have a bite.
-On the same note, don't fry the veggies over extremely high heat, as you would a Chinese style stir-fry, because you don't want the sauce to burn.
+Also don't fry the veggies over extremely high heat, as you would a Chinese style stir-fry because you don't want the sauce to burn.
 Maintain a medium level of heat and, if necessary, add a bit of water to the sauce.

 - A jalfrezi is not meant to be a very saucy dish and the juices expressed by the veggies add plenty of moisture.
 But if you absolutely want some sauce stir up to ½ cup of water into the sauce before you add the veggies to the pot.